-This week, marketing is the focus, as it is the precursor to BOTH enrollment growth (which has to happen first to lead to sustainability) and development revenue growth (which also must happen first to lead to sustainability).
-Since faith-based schools usually don’t have an excessive marketing budget (if they have one at all), schools always inquire as to how to do marketing inexpensively.
+This week, marketing is the focus, as it is the precursor to BOTH enrollment growth and development revenue growth.
+These two things need to happen SIMULTANEOUSLY before sustainability can be considered to be within reach, since both of these are “growth” goals.
+Because faith-based schools usually don’t have an excessive marketing budget (if they have one at all), schools always inquire as to how to do marketing inexpensively.
 They’ve looked into TV advertising, radio advertising, and billboards, but they’re all expensive, and many schools that have tried these strategies have found their return on investment has not been a positive one.

 As for other resources, there are several very good texts on marketing, and many consulting companies and school organizations have very good publications to define what marketing is.
 As a starting point, let’s look at three issues to remember so that parents and guardians of potential students can remember your school: